 You might ordinarily be reluctant to take on class actions and certain other labour-intensive, ‘document-heavy’ work.
 It isn’t so much the technical complexity of this type of work that’s putting you off, but the logistics of getting everyone working together.

-However, equipped with a basic project management platform, remote access and document sharing with real-time editing capabilities, your ability to collaborate is hugely enhanced.
+However, equipped with a basic project management platform, remote access and document sharing with real-time editing capabilities, the benefits of collaboration are hugely enhanced.
 It may even open up the possibility of taking on major, lucrative opportunities that you previously considered beyond your reach.

 5. Faster turnaround and higher client satisfaction